 The unique Bangkok experience is the Skytrain.
 If you are on a shopping day, this form of transportation is recommended because it connects well between all the malls.

 SRT is the Thai national train company, and is very efficient.
-A ticket in second class is similar to prices of a private company bus, and since the train has nice views, you can enjoy your ride and relax with the view.
+A ticket in second class is similar to the prices of a private company bus, and since the train has nice views, you can enjoy your ride and relax with the view.

 Trains for far destinations from Bangkok leave from the Hualamphong Station.
-Because of the long ticket lines, and the popularity of certain line, its best to order tickets in advance at the station or over the phone.
+Because of the long ticket lines, and the popularity of a certain line, its best to order tickets in advance at the station or over the phone.

 One of the fun attractions outside of Bangkok is pedaling, comfortable and cheap on bicycles.
 You can hire bicycles in the city and take them by train or bus, at a low price or at no additional cost to the ticket.
 Just please - ride on the sides of the streets!

-Some buy at the Emporium, and many shop around Khao San Road, Siam Square, and Tokyo Center.
+Some buy at the Emporium, and many shops around Khao San Road, Siam Square, and Tokyo Center.
 There are also the night markets Chatuchak, and the floating market.
 Malls have big department stores with big discounts.

 Shopping tip: in most of the Bangkok malls there are sale at the beginning and end of each month, between 30% and 60% off!

 Great recommendations - Click on the tag Shopping in Bangkok.